Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 Voss and the Christina White case

-At some point after Christina called her mother telling her that she was sick, she went to a friend’s (Clint Clarneau) home for assistance.
+According to reports, at some point after Christina called her mother telling her that she was sick, she went to a friend’s (Clint Clarneau) home for assistance.
 The home she visited at 503 2nd Street in Asotin belonged to Patricia Brennan, the girlfriend and future wife (they would marry two years later in 1981) of Lance Jeffrey Voss.
 Police say Clint (Voss’s future stepson) was in the backyard washing the dogs when little Christina arrived at the home.
 Clint had no contact with Christina that day but Voss readily admitted to police that he had seen Christina shortly before she vanished.
 In fact, family members say it was Voss who gave Christina the washcloth to cool her head with.
-Voss’s future stepson, Clint, who was (as he claimed) out of sight during the incident, could not say whether his father had left the home – alone or in the company of Christina White.
+Voss’s future stepson, Clint, says he was out of sight during the incident and could not say whether his father had left the home – alone or in the company of Christina White.

 Voss and the Kristen David case